-- Assets and liabilities for each statement of financial position presented are translated using the exchange rate prevailing at the date of that statement of financial position. - Income, expenses, and other comprehensive income for each statement of comprehensive income are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions). - All resulting exchange differences are recognized as a separate component of equity and in other comprehensive income.
+- Income, expenses, and other comprehensive income for each statement of comprehensive income are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions). - All resulting exchange differences are recognized as a separate component of equity and in other comprehensive income.